Jump to main content

 2. Performance assessment criteria for the regional centers and business units incorporate risk indicators (including asset quality for the current year, capital return ratio, risk-based internal audit system, legal compliance, and business controls).
 These criteria will affect the annual performance bonus of the respective units.

-3. Performance evaluation scoring criteria for risk-management-related units include indicators such as return on capital, delinquency rate, containment of new delinquent loans, monitoring of various risk limits, and operational risk controls.
+3. Performance evaluation scoring criteria for risk-management-related units include indicators such as return on capital, NPL ratio, containment of new delinquent loans, monitoring of various risk limits, and operational risk controls.
 The results will affect the annual performance bonuses of the evaluated units.

 4. To optimize resource allocation, short-term loan control measures for business units are implemented as part of the scoring criteria for performance evaluation.